-For many of us, Christmas can be a time of joy, excitement, family connection and showing love and kindness to others.
-However, despite the joys that Christmas can bring, it is a notoriously difficult time of year for people.
+For many of us, Christmas can be a time of joy, excitement, family connection, and love and kindness; however, despite the joys that Christmas can bring, it is a notoriously difficult time of year for people.

-Whether it is due to financial pressures, family dynamics, increased alcohol and/or food consumption, or reminders of lost loved ones, the months of December and January lead to increased stress levels.
-Left unchecked, these increased stress levels can negatively impact our mental health, often exacerbating symptoms of anxiety, depression, and substance abuse issues, as well as our physical health.
+Whether it’s financial pressures, family dynamics, increased alcohol and food consumption, or reminders of lost loved ones, the festive season can lead to increased stress levels.
+Left unchecked, this stress can negatively impact our mental and physical health.

-Therefore, it is important to try and boost your resilience around Christmas time in order to protect your mental health and wellbeing from deteriorating due to stress.
-Resilience is defined as the ability to cope with adversity, being able to bounce back after stressful or difficult life events.
+You can protect your health and wellbeing during Christmas by boosting your resilience.
 Studies have shown that resilience-building is highly effective in reducing the impacts of stress and protecting general mental health.
 Therefore, this month, we will focus on why resilience is important, and how to build your resilience in the festive season.

 Based on all the benefits of increasing your resilience, here are our top 10 tips on how to boost your resilience and reap the benefits: